imodal/imodal/doc/index.rst

 Modular Deformation Framework
 =============================

 Welcome to the modular deformation framework documentation.
-This librarys serves as the reference implementation of the modular deformation mathematical framework.
-It also includes implicite modules.
+This library serves as the reference implementation of the modular deformation mathematical framework.
+This also includes implicite modules.

 This documentation is still a work in progress!
-Not any features/functions/class are yet documented.
+Not every features/functions/class are yet documented.

 The project is hosted `here <https://plmlab.math.cnrs.fr/gris/implicitmodules>`_.